Item 30: Write more than unit tests

 and the input that triggered the failure is emitted.

-Normally, fuzz testing does not find failures so quickly, and so it does not make sense to run fuzz tests as part of your continuous integration.
-The open-ended nature of the testing, and the consequent compute costs, mean that you need to consider how and when to run fuzz tests – perhaps only for new releases or major changes, or perhaps for a limited period of time2.
+Normally, fuzz testing does not find failures so quickly, and so it does not make sense to run fuzz tests as part of your CI.
+The open-ended nature of the testing, and the consequent compute costs, mean that you need to consider how and when to run fuzz tests—perhaps only for new releases or major changes, or perhaps for a limited period of time.1

-You can also make subsequent runs of the fuzzing infrastructure more efficient, by storing and re-using a corpus of previous inputs which the fuzzer found to explore new code paths; this helps subsequent runs of the fuzzer explore new ground, rather than re-testing code paths previously visited.
+You can also make subsequent runs of the fuzzing infrastructure more efficient, by storing and reusing a corpus of previous inputs that the fuzzer found to explore new code paths; this helps subsequent runs of the fuzzer explore new ground, rather than retesting code paths previously visited.

 Testing Advice